jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/crawlers%7Cmanaging_the_crawlers/REST_crawler%7Cindex_data_exposed_by_REST_apis/list%7Cget_the_listing_of_the_crawler_items%7C1.md

-Use this API to list the REST crawler items
+Use this API to list the REST crawler items.

 **Requirement:** OpenSearchServer v1.5